kismetwireless/kismet-docs/readme/040-datasources_wifi.md

 * `ht_channels=true | false`
    Kismet will detect and tune to HT40 channels when available; to disable this, set `ht_channels=false` on your source definition.
-   Kismet will automatically disable HT channels on some devices such as the Intel iwlwifi drivers because it is known to cause problems; if you want to force Kismet to attempt HT tuning on these devices, set `ht_channels=true` to force it.  **WARNING**: This causes firmware crashes currently on all tested Intel cards.
+   Kismet will automatically disable HT channels on some devices such as the Intel iwlwifi drivers because it is known to cause problems; if you want to force Kismet to attempt HT tuning on these devices, set `ht_channels=true` to force it.  **WARNING**: This appears to cause firmware crashes on most tested Intel cards and kernels; if you experience trouble, check the output of `dmesg`.
    See the `vht_channels` option for similar control over 80MHz and 160MHz VHT channels.

 * `ignoreprimary=true | false`